Why hire a Timeshare Attorney?

 Second, you’ll want to make sure that the attorney you hire is experienced in all forms of vacation ownership, including timeshare, vacation membership programs, and travel clubs.
 An attorney who is not familiar with the various types of vacation ownership may not be able to provide you with the level of service and expertise you need.

 Third, while many timeshare attorneys offer free initial consultations, you’ll want to be aware that some may charge an hourly rate for their services.
 Make sure to ask about this upfront so there are no surprises later on.
-Other forms of legal services are generally fixed-fee or contingency fee agreements.
+Other forms of legal services are generally fixed-fee or contingency fee agreements depending on the issues related to your specific timeshare matter.

 Finally, keep in mind that hiring a timeshare attorney is not a guarantee that you will be able to get out of your timeshare contract.
 While an attorney can review your contract and advise you of your legal options, ultimately it is up to you to decide whether or not to continue with your timeshare ownership.